angular/universal/DOCUMENTATION.md

         /* Normal modules etc that you have from main.browser.ts */

-        // NodeModule from "@angular/universal" allows us to provide
+        // UniversalModule from "angular2-universal" allows us to provide
         // a config object

-        NodeModule.withConfig({
+        UniversalModule.withConfig({

           // Our "document" which we need to pass in from Node
           // (first param of this main function)